grahamwaters/Taking-Aimes/README.md

 Low Qual Fin SF | -0.03
 Bsmt Half Bath | -0.03

-### Action Plan for Correlated Features
+### Action Plan for Inter-Correlated Features

-The best way to deal with correlated features is to remove one of them.
-We will be using the `VarianceThreshold` class from `sklearn.feature_selection` to remove features that have a variance below a certain threshold.
+We will be using the `VarianceThreshold` class from `sklearn.feature_selection` to remove features that are highly correlated with each other.
 We will be using the `ColumnTransformer` class from `sklearn.compose` to apply the `VarianceThreshold` to the appropriate columns.
+We will be using the `fit_transform()` method to fit the `VarianceThreshold` to the data and transform the data.
+Lastly, we will be using the `get_support()` method to get the names of the columns that were not removed by the `VarianceThreshold`.

 ### Action Plan for Outliers